Cookies

 Membership & How to Play

 We will be reopening the books to take on new members from the beginning of the season.
-Our Open Day for 2024 is to be announced.
-Two coaches will be on hand to give advice about our Club.
+Our Open Day for 2025 is to be announced.
+Coaches will be on hand to give advice about our Club.
 Also, feel free to come along on any match day to watch and get more information.

 For further information or for you to be sent an application form, please contact the Membership Secretary, Tony Wyles 07928 458050.